coinzilla-blog-MiCA-Regulations-The-End-of-USDT-Payouts

 Will USDT payments be available again in the future?

 Due to the MiCA regulations, there are no plans to reintroduce USDT payments in the near future.
-CoinGate made the decision to stop USDT transactions in response to new regulations, and unless there are significant changes in the legal framework, USDT will remain unavailable.
+CoinGate decided to stop USDT transactions in response to new regulations, and unless there are significant changes to the legal framework, USDT will remain unavailable.

 Are there any fees or additional requirements when switching payment methods?